-Thank you, Jill, for today’s guest post and for your willingness to to share all you’ve been through in your battle with anxiety, depression, and fatigue.
+Thank you, Jill, for today’s guest post and for your willingness to to share all you’ve been through in your battle with anxiety, depression, and fatigue and how to fight it naturally.
 Your story will be a source of hope and healing for many!

-By the way, if you have a teen or preteen struggling in these areas, see the post on How to Help Teens with Depression and/or Anxiety.
+By the way, if you have a teen or preteen struggling in these areas, see the post on How to fight depression and anxiety – help for teens.

 First, a personal note: